lukacsg/openlostcat/devdoc/README.md

 ## General Structure

+OpenLostCat is designed to be extendable in multiple levels: operators can be extended, parsers are pluggable (for different file formats, such as yaml), the main entry points are replaceable (for using it in different contexts).

 The main class diagram is as follows.
 See details about its parts in the subsequent sections.
 The main entry point for users is the _MainOsmCategorizer_ class, as written in the user documentation.

 ![class diagram](classdiagram.png)